-Table 2.
-Additional ascertainment criteria for AIDS, CDI outbreaks in hospitals, CPE, influenza, syphilis, tuberculosis and varicella (chickenpox)
+Table 2: Additional ascertainment criteria for AIDS, CDI outbreaks in hospitals, CPE, influenza, syphilis, tuberculosis and varicella (chickenpox)

 Disease Additional ascertainment criteria AIDS AIDS case counts are based on the first AIDS diagnosis in a patient.
 On September 1, 2008, Ontario amended regulations to make CDI outbreaks in public hospitals reportable to PHUs under the HPPA.
-1,13 CDI outbreaks in hospitals CDI outbreaks in long-term care homes that are reported as institutional outbreaks of gastroenteritis were excluded.
+1,12 CDI outbreaks in hospitals CDI outbreaks in long-term care homes that are reported as institutional outbreaks of gastroenteritis were excluded.
 For outbreak-level analyses, where discrepancies were observed between reported CDI aggregate case counts and line listed cases for the outbreak, counts of cases (and deaths) were determined based on the higher number.
 For case-level analyses, only individual confirmed case records associated with confirmed CDI outbreaks in hospitals were included for demographic and risk factor analyses.
 Cases with a non-reportable classification (e.g., probable cases) were excluded. СРЕ Case counts include infection, colonization and unspecified.
 Where multiple reports with the same carbapenemase are entered in iPHIS for a client, only the first report is included.
-Influenza Since mid-March 2020, Toronto Public Health has reported sporadic influenza cases in aggregate to Public Health Ontario for inclusion in the Ontario Respiratory Virus Tool (ORVT).
-These cases are not entered in iPHIS which means that influenza case counts since April 2020 that are presented in IDTO are incomplete.
-For more complete seasonal influenza case totals, refer to the ORVT.
-Syphilis Includes only infectious cases (i.e., primary, secondary, early latent and infectious neurosyphilis).

-Disease Additional ascertainment criteria ТВ Includes only active cases in counts of confirmed cases (i.e., latent TB infections are not included).
-Variable Varicella is reported provincially as both individual and aggregate cases.
+Disease Additional ascertainment criteria Influenza Toronto Public Health (since mid-March 2020) and Ottawa Public Health (since mid-December 2023) share aggregate influenza case data with PHO each week for inclusion in the ORVT.
+These cases may not be entered in iPHIS which means that laboratory-confirmed influenza case counts since April 2020 that are presented in IDTO are likely incomplete.
+For more complete seasonal laboratory-confirmed influenza case totals, refer to the ORVT.
+Syphilis Includes only infectious cases (i.e., primary, secondary, early latent and infectious neurosyphilis). ТВ Includes only active cases in counts of confirmed cases (i.e., latent TB infections are not included).
+Varicella Varicella is reported provincially as both individual and aggregate cases.
 For individually-reported cases, which typically represent the more severe spectrum of disease (e.g., laboratory-confirmed cases, hospitalized cases, cases with complications), only confirmed cases are included.
 Varicella (chickenpox) Aggregate cases represent the total number of cases reported in a PHU jurisdiction broken down by predefined age groups.
 They do not contain individual case details and may include cases that have been entered as individual cases, as well as those that do not meet the criteria for individual case reporting.
 For aggregate cases, only cases with Outbreak Classification field was entered as confirmed were included.
-14
+13